-Bed bugs (the 1/4 inch long and wingless bugs) are not only a problem at home but also in other accommodations.
+So, how do bed bugs spread?
+Bed bugs (the 1/4 inch long and wingless bugs) are a problem at home and in other accommodations.
 But how do bed bugs spread?

 How do bed bugs spread?

 Bugs are active free-riders who often travel by hitchhiking people’s suitcases, clothes, beds, and other furniture – just like fleas.
 They can spread from one room to another through crawling – as the bed bugs don’t fly.